pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/building_blocks/data_handling/_index.md

 ### Random Data

 In some function test scenarios, and especially in non-functional tests, developers get to create random, yet realistic data sets.
-To support that, Pip.Services includes a random package in the commons module that contains the following helper classes:
+To support that, Pip.Services includes a random package in the data module that contains the following helper classes:

 - RandomString: Random generator for string values.
 - RandomText: Random generator for various text types such as names, addresses or phone numbers.